 - For the final layer, your Head, bring a wide-brimmed hat for sun and rain protection.
 At night, you’ll need a wool or synthetic fleece hat to keep you warm—it can get colder than you think at night.

 Think Before You Buy!: Although hiking requires specialized gear, you may be surprised how many items you already own or can borrow from a friend or relative.
 For example, you likely already own the synthetic or 50/50 synthetic/cotton blend clothing that is best for outdoor activities.
-Items like running gear, athletic warm-ups, and skiing/snowboarding gear can easily be used on Frosh Trip.
 Borrowing gear not only saves you money, but also contributes to Outdoor Action’s effort to be environmentally friendly in all our activities.
-After all, hundreds of incoming freshmen buying hundreds of chemical-based products for one-time use on Frosh Trip leaves a pretty serious impact on the environment!
+After all, hundreds of incoming freshmen buying hundreds of petroleum-based products for one-time use on Frosh Trip leaves a pretty serious impact on the environment!
 Borrow (or improvise!) first, then buy used gear if you can so that polluting/non-renewable resources are not being consumed to manufacture your new gear.
-Items that are most appropriate to buy new are those that require precise fitting (like boots) and those that you will use a lot around campus after Frosh Trip (like a rain jacket).).
-If you are buying new gear, please ask retailers to show you products made from recycled or sustainable materials, or search online for different sustainable or environmentally friendly options.
+Items that are most appropriate to buy new are those that require precise fitting (like boots) and those that you will use a lot around campus after Frosh Trip (like a rain jacket).

 Information about Princeton equipment discounts can be found here.